MediciHouse07/Learning_Records/CA_SO_Micro.md

 - is at least as good as y, XRy
 - binary tanstivity property was introduced in the math review

+## 3

+2023/05/06

+- all = every
+- there are relaxation
+- all definition are if and only if statement
+- corollary
+- >=-minimal
+- >=maximal
+- if >= X finite, then >= has utility representation

 ----
 Pareto efficiency